 People with chronic disease are offered vaccination against influenza and COVID-19

 Advanced age is the most significant risk factor for severe influenza and COVID-19.
-However, some people under the age of 65 have diseases and conditions that increase their risk of becoming seriously ill with influenza and COVID-19.
+However, some people under the age of 65 have diseases or conditions that increase their risk of becoming seriously ill from these infections.

 The Danish Health Authority recommends that the following people under the age of 65 be offered vaccination against influenza and COVID-19:

-• People with impaired respiration due to reduced muscle strength.
+People with respiratory impairment due to muscle weakness.

-• People with other chronic diseases where the condition means that influenza or COVID-19 poses a serious health risk, for example people with severe rheumatic disease, severe neurological disease or short bowel syndrome.
+People with other chronic diseases where the condition means that influenza or COVID-19 poses a serious health risk, for example people with severe rheumatological disease, severe neurological disease or short bowel syndrome.

-• People with other serious diseases or conditions that mean that influenza or COVID-19 poses a serious health risk, for example people with severe mental illness, Down’s syndrome or severe substance abuse.
+People with other serious diseases or conditions that mean that influenza or COVID-19 poses a serious health risk, for example people with severe mental illness, Down’s syndrome or severe substance abuse disorder.

-People on disability pension are also offered free vaccination against influenza.
+People receiving a disability pension are also offered free vaccination against influenza.

-Vaccination of children under 18 with chronic disease is done after medical assessment and advice.
-For COVID-19, the assessment is always done by a paediatrician.
-Only few children need seasonal vaccination against COVID-19 and/or influenza.
+Vaccination of children under 18 years of age with chronic disease is done after medical assessment and advice.
+For COVID-19, the assessment is always carried out by a paediatrician.
+Only a small number of children need seasonal vaccination against COVID-19 and/or influenza.

 Questions and answers